Lijukay/Quotes-OneUI/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------
 Yanndroid for the library and for the help to do this application and to BlackMesa123 who reported issues and gave me some code to optimize my application.

+**This is archived because I decided to make just one application due to some stress in the moment.
+I will continue this project when I have more time.**